owlerdev/owler-backend/README.md

 Create the databases for development and testing:
 `rake db:create:all`
 This creates three databases, one for development, testing, and production.
-Details in `database.yml`
+Details in `database.yml` Then migrate your databases.
+You'll be doing this often, so it might be a good idea to make an alias for these two commands so that you always run them at the same time.
+`rake db:migrate` and `rake db:migrate RAILS_ENV=test`

 ### Heroku setup
 Install the heroku commandline toolbelt